SteveJustin1963/tec-Sonic/README.md

 ### project
-Let's be practical its not possible to do most Dr Who things, so we will be practical and make achievable thing.
+Let's be practical its not possible to do most Dr Who things, so we will be practical and make achievable things.
 We will used the tec-1 test and measure the setting up of some Ultrasonic (> 20k Hertz) devices.

 ### 1. Ultrasonic screwdriver